UOA-SE701-Group3-2021/3Lancers/README.md

-# Telos - *The Highly customisable Bullet Journal Web App*
+# Telos - *The Highly Customisable Bullet Journal Web App*

 ## Abstract
 Bullet journals are the blank canvas to organise your life!
 Record your thoughts, ideas and goals.